cocotb/cocotb/documentation/source/quickstart.rst

 Creating a Makefile
 -------------------

-To create a Cocotb test we typically have to create a Makefile.
+To create a cocotb test we typically have to create a Makefile.
 Cocotb provides rules which make it easy to get started.
-We simply inform Cocotb of the source files we need compiling, the toplevel entity to instantiate and the python test script to load.
+We simply inform cocotb of the source files we need compiling, the toplevel entity to instantiate and the Python test script to load.

 .. code-block:: bash

     VERILOG_SOURCES = $(PWD)/submodule.sv $(PWD)/my_design.sv
-    TOPLEVEL=my_design #the module name in your verilog or vhdl file MODULE=test_my_design # the name of the python test file include $(COCOTB)/makefiles/Makefile.inc
+    TOPLEVEL=my_design  # the module name in your Verilog or VHDL file MODULE=test_my_design  # the name of the Python test file include $(COCOTB)/makefiles/Makefile.inc
     include $(COCOTB)/makefiles/Makefile.sim